ControllingTransmission/Headroom/setup.md

 - **Connection error**: Check that no firewall is blocking localhost connections
 - **Voice input not working**: Check that your browser has permission to access your microphone
 - **Voice output not working**: Check that your browser has audio output enabled and volume is not muted
-- **Kokoro TTS not working**:
+- **OpenVoice TTS not working**:
-  - Ensure the Kokoro server is running at http://localhost:8008 (or the URL specified in config.js)
+  - Ensure the OpenVoice server is running at http://localhost:8008 (or the URL specified in config.js)
-  - Check the Kokoro server logs for any errors
+  - Check the OpenVoice server logs for any errors
-  - Make sure you've enabled Kokoro TTS in the Settings panel
+  - Make sure you've enabled OpenVoice TTS in the Settings panel
-  - The system will automatically fall back to the browser's built-in TTS if Kokoro is unavailable
+  - The system will automatically fall back to the browser's built-in TTS if OpenVoice is unavailable

 ## Future Features